ABTCA MEMBERSHIP FAQS

 3. How much do I have to pay for membership?

 The club fiscal year runs from August 1 – July 31.
-Membership dues are $25.00/year.
-You are paying a half year fee of $ 12.50.
-If you continue to use the club, in the future you will pay $ 25.00/year, starting in August of 2021.
+Membership dues are $26.00/year.
+If you join half way through our fiscal year your fee will be $13.00.
+If you continue to use the club, in the future you will pay $ 26.00/year.

 5. Does my spouse also have to pay, if he or she will be participating in classes?